mono/website/docs/compiling-mono/windows/index.md

 tar xvf mono-$VERSION.tar.bz2
 cd mono-$VERSION
 ```
-And then you can continue with the appropriate commands below.
+And then you can continue with the appropriate commands below, without running git clone and cd mono.

 ## Build Mono 64-bit using Visual Studio